JasonDormier/reading-notes/read-15.md

 permalink: /read-14
 ---

-* Software and Tech companoes are heavily male and white dominated.
+* Software and Tech companies are heavily male and white-dominated.

 * Diversity efforts are most successful when they’re driven by a commitment from company leaders.